Homework 3:

 I have provided check-= expressions for these examples.
 Write at least two more check-= expressions to test your solution.

-2. For Problem 5 of Homework 2, you wrote a function named in-range? that tests to see if two values are within a specified tolerance.
 When we work in engineering settings with such tolerances, the epsilon value is often fixed for most of our tests.
 Passing epsilon to the function every time we call it is inconvenient, but making epsilon a global variable creates bigger problems.

 Write a Racket function named in-range-of? that takes one number as an argument: the epsilon to use as a tolerance. in-range-of? returns as its value a function that takes two number arguments.
 The returned function returns true if the difference between its arguments is less than epsilon, and false otherwise.
 For example: